W.T.F. Bach?

-This is the final fugue of The Art of Fugue, the famous 'unfinished' fugue, number 14.
-We discuss how one could have understood this fugue to have been unfinished in earlier periods in musical history (it was finished) and what exactly is missing.
+We arrive at the final fugue in J.S.
+Bach’s great The Art of Fugue, BWV 1080.
+This is the famous 'unfinished' fugue, number 14.
+We discuss how one could have understood this fugue to have been unfinished after Bach’s death, and what exactly is missing.

-THE LAST PAGE !
-CLICK HERE to see the 'corrupt' staves on which it would have been impossible to complete such a dense fugue. **Note the staff three from the bottom**
+Here is the last page where one can see the 'corrupt' staves where it would have been impossible to complete such a dense fugue— Note the missing line and other features of the corrupt staff.

 We Rely On Listener Support!
 How to Donate to this Podcast: